Daniela Elser: The embarrassing flip side of Meghan Markle's big court win - NZ Herald

 The Duchess has vigorously denied the claims and only this week, her lawyer Jenny Aifa told a documentary that the original report that first broke the news had "massive, massive inaccuracies".

-While there is no timetable to when the results of the inquiry, which is being conducted by an outside law firm, will be made known, this could well end up as an 'aides said/she said' scenario making it bad news for the Sussexes.
+While there is no timetable as to when the results of the inquiry, which is being conducted by an outside law firm, will be made known, this could well end up as an "aides said/she said" scenario, making it bad news for the Sussexes.

 Then there is the fact that pursuing this case against the Mail has reportedly hardly won them any fans inside palace gates.